 The old saying among analysts goes “If you can’t measure it, you can’t monitor it.”
-Measurement and monitoring of networks, applications, and services has many kinds of value.
+Network monitoring matters, measurement and monitoring of networks, applications, and services has many kinds of value.
 Doing it right can make a profound impact on the bottom line, too.

 Companies and organizations buy bandwidth for Internet access and other communications based on their current consumption levels, and on estimated forecasts based on observed historical trends – if they know them.
 There can be a tendency to overbuy bandwidth, perhaps in anticipation of as-yet-unrealized peak usage levels, or perhaps just to be sure not to top out when that next peak comes.

 Monitoring of actual network use, along with careful trend analysis is the best way to establish meaningful peak and average usage scenarios.
 It’s important to be able to handle known peaks, and to anticipate the peaks that lie ahead.
 But those companies that have reliable, long-term observations of actual traffic and usage patterns can use that data to right-size their WAN connections, especially when it comes to buying bandwidth.
 This helps to offset the inevitable tendency to overbuy in anticipation of rising demand, and saves substantial amounts of cash by reducing overall bandwidth costs.
 Careful attention to average usage and peak levels can also optimize use of a failover or supplementary link, or alert staff when a backup link is being used full-time.
 Since backup links can be expensive and billed based on usage, the financial implications are obvious.